Theodore (prefect of Egypt): Siege of Babylon Fortress

-When the Arab armies of the Rashidun caliphate, commanded by Amr ibn al-As, began their invasion of Egypt in December 639, Theodore was the magister militum of the Byzantine army in the province, while Cyrus of Alexandria was both its governor (praefectus Aegypti) and the government-appointed Patriarch of Alexandria, and Heraclius was the Roman emperor.
+When the Arab armies of the Rashidun caliphate, commanded by Amr ibn al-As, began their invasion of Egypt in December 639, Theodore was the magister militum of the Byzantine army in the province, while Cyrus of Alexandria was both its de facto governor and the government-appointed Patriarch of Alexandria, and Heraclius was the Roman emperor.
 Theodore was late to react to the Arabs, only doing so after the two-month long siege of Pelusium was over in February 640.
 After this, however, Theodore and Cyrus rushed to the Babylon Fortress, sent scouts to Bilbeis to hinder the Arabs' advance, and had the Babylon Fortress fortified.
 Outside the city, a ditch had been dug, and a large force was positioned in the area between the ditch and the city walls.
 The Muslims besieged the fort, a massive structure 18 m high with walls more than 2 m thick and studded with numerous towers and bastions and a force of some 4,000 men.
 Early Muslim sources place the strength of the Byzantine force in Babylon at about six times the strength of the Muslim force.
 For the next two months, fighting remained inconclusive, with the Byzantines repulsing every Muslim assault.

 Realising that Babylon was too strong to take, 'Amr sent a detachment to raid the city of Faiyum.
 The Byzantines had anticipated that and so had strongly guarded the roads that led to the city and had fortified their garrison in the nearby town of Lahun.
-At this time, the governor of Faiyum was Domentianus (who was also married to Cyrus' sister), while Anastasius was the prefect of its province, Arcadia Aegypti, and Theodosius was the prefect of Alexandria.
+At this time, the governor of Faiyum was Domentianus (who was also married to Cyrus' sister), while Theodosius was the prefect of its province, Arcadia Aegypti, and Anastasius was the prefect of Alexandria.
 The defence of Arcadia Aegypti was entrusted to a certain John, whom Hermann Zotenberg identifies with the John, Duke of Barca or Barcaina mentioned by Nicephorus.
 (Note: According to Nicephorus, "While Heraclius was still in the East, he sent John, Duke of Barcaina, against the Saracens in Egypt.
 He joined battle with them and was himself killed.")
 He had brought the Ecthesis and a portion of the True Cross from Patriarch Sergius to Cyrus, and was likely on a direct commission from Emperor Heraclius.